 Expressive arts and design

-Expressive arts and design involves enabling children to explore and play with a wide range of media and materials.
+Expressive arts and design involves developing children’s artistic and cultural awareness to support their imagination and creativity.
+Children are encouraged to explore and play with a wide range of media and materials.
 We provide opportunities for children to share their thoughts, ideas and feelings through art, music, movement, dance, role-play, and design and technology.

 The Value of Play